nityak04/IS7024/README.md

 #### Requirement 1.1

-Scenario:  A user would be able to find which nobel laureates are born in a country and which date.
+Scenario:  A user would be able to find which nobel laureates are born in a country.

 #### Requirement 1.2

-Scenario:  A user would be able to search nobel laureates by Category and Year
+Scenario:  A user would be able to see all the nobel laureates data

 ---